 Bachelor's Degree in Sound Engineering: Program Overview

-A high school diploma and strong grade point average are the most common prerequisites to enrolling in a bachelor's degree program in sound engineering.
-Students who are interested in declaring the major should also complete general education courses in mathematics, computer science, communication and music theory.
+Applicants for these 4-year programs need a high school diploma and strong grade point average.
+Students are also expected to complete general education courses in mathematics, computer science, communication and music theory.

-Many of the courses included in a bachelor's degree program in sound engineering focus both on the theory of music as well as the technical equipment and processes used to record and manipulate music.
+Many of the courses included in a bachelor's degree program in sound engineering focus both on the theory of music and the technical equipment and processes used to record and manipulate music.
 Some core courses might include:

 - American music history